How to Cook a Wolf

-How to Cook a Wolf by M. F. K. Fisher is an American cookery book and/or disaster survival guide and/or prose poem that was first published in 1942.

-Wolf may be the "best known"' of the 20-odd books produced by American food writer Fisher, whose writing has been described as "highly stylized" and so lyrical that she is "basically a Sappho."
+How to Cook a Wolf by M. F. K. Fisher is an American book about food and cooking during wartime rationing.
+First published in 1942, How to Cook a Wolf may be the most-lauded' of the 20-odd books produced by American food writer Fisher, whose writing has been described as "highly stylized" and so lyrical that she is "basically a Sappho."
 Nominally about food, home economics, thrift, and preparedness, How to Cook a Wolf has been described "barely a cookbook" and "part experimental cookbook, part 'escape reading material,' and part war protest."

 History

 How to Cook a Wolf was written following the attack on Pearl Harbor, which led to the American entry in World War II, when Fisher (then known to society as Mrs. Dillwyn Parrish) returned to California from already-war-torn Europe and wrote a well-received guide to blackout curtains and crisis cooking for her father's paper, the Whittier News.
 The newspaper columns evolved into a book, which she wrote in about a month, and publisher Duell, Sloan and Pearce rushed it into print because of its wartime topicality.
 A revision ("the Cold War edition") was published in 1954, with Fisher revisiting her own text by way of "marginal notes, footnotes, and a section of additional recipes."
 The revision "quietly spoke out against the over-indulgences of the postwar years," and included new material on feeding children, an experience that Fisher had not yet had when writing the first edition.

 How to Cook a Wolf was anthologized in full in The Art of Eating (with an introduction by Clifton Fadiman), which was first published in 1954 and remains in print.
 Five chapters were included in posthumous compilation of Fisher's work called The Measure of Her Powers.
 In 1988, the now-defunct North Point Press reprinted How to Cook a Wolf.

 Both the 9/11 terrorist attacks of 2001 and the COVID-19 pandemic led to a resurgence of interest in Wolf.
 A Vox writer commented during the coronavirus crisis, "I am not recommending How to Cook a Wolf for the recipes.
 They're 1942 recipes, and even if you wanted to roast a pigeon or jug a hare I have no idea how you would get the ingredients right now.
 This book has outlived its function as a practical how-to guide."
 Fisher's biographer Joan Reardon wrote that the overarching theme of How to Cook a Wolf was "the will to survive, whether in wartime or in battle with old age or in a crise de nerfs."
 A pandemic-era writer agreed, arguing that the essays in How to Cook a Wolf are "an argument for living the best life that you can when everything around you goes to shit."